-About this Section 8 Notice
+About this document

 Use this Section 8 Notice to terminate an assured shorthold tenancy agreement during the fixed term when the tenant has breached one or more of the obligations in the tenancy agreement.
 The most common reason will be for late payment, or non payment of rent.

-This Section 8 Notice complies with the Housing Act 1988 and the Housing Act 1996.
+The notice complies with the Housing Act 1988 and the Housing Act 1996.

-When to use this Section 8 Notice
+When to use this form

 This notice is suitable for a landlord looking to terminate an assured shorthold tenancy agreement for a property in England or Wales.

 The grounds under which the landlord may serve a notice to quit are laid out in the Housing Act in detail.
 We have included a full list in the guidance notes to this document alongside the explanatory notes on how to complete the notice.
-The most common reasons for serving a Section 8 notice are non-payment or late payment of rent, damage to the property or its contents, or disturbance of neighbours and other local residents.
+The most common reasons for serving a this type of notice are non-payment or late payment of rent, damage to the property or its contents, or disturbance of neighbours and other local residents.
 However, it can be used in the case of any breach of agreement and several other more esoteric cases as well.

-If the tenancy is at an end and the landlord seeks possession, a Section 21 notice should be used instead.
 A Section 8 notice is only suitable if the fixed term of the tenancy has not ended.

 The notice period required before the tenant can be evicted depends on the grounds for eviction and varies between two weeks and two months (except in the case of antisocial behaviour).